magknight/aviatorsDocs/docs/flightTutorial.md

 Upon refueling, Head back to the Overhead Panel and go to the fuel panel.
 This is located above the lighting panel.
-You will need to press ‘L PUMPS FWD/AFT’, ‘CENTER PUMPS FWD/AFT’ and ‘R PUMPS FWD/AFT’ followed by the ‘BALANCE’ button below the Centre tanks.
+You will need to press ‘L PUMPS FWD/AFT’, ‘CENTER PUMPS FWD/AFT’ and ‘R PUMPS FWD/AFT’.
+The ‘BALANCE’ button below the Centre Tanks needs to remain OFF.
+This will prevent the engines from starting if the PushButton is selected to on.

 ![](img/flightTutorial/e7e61ad6397d678dfe5b57fa93113ae5.jpg)